Resource Reviews: howtostudykorean.com and Memrise

 As you learn new vocabulary you are tested with multiple choice questions, audio clips, and even spelling.
 For every lesson in HTSK there is a matching lesson in Memrise with all the same vocabulary.
 I have found that I am more easily able to absorb new material when using Memrise in conjunction with HTSK.

 The How to Study Korean site and Memrise have been very helpful in my Korean study.
-I’m always looking to hear about what resources other people are using, so feel free to share!Follow the Lexplorers:
+I’m always looking to hear about what resources other people are using, so feel free to share!Share this Lexplorers post: